omnia-network/ic-websocket-gateway/README.md

 The following sections describe how to use the different compose files to run the gateway with Docker Compose.

+A visual representation of the containers in the compose files is provided in the [docker-compose-structure.png](./docs/images/docker-compose-structure.png) image.

 ### Local

 To run the gateway in a local environment with Docker Compose, follow these steps: